 The Mill o’Louth, which stands off the road from Carrickmacross to Dundalk, occupies a great place in local lore.
 It is associated with the Prophecies of St. Columcille.
 Something apocalyptical, its wheel was to be driven round with human blood when the Great (never clearly defined) Battle took place.
 Things of the imagination pass into a penumbra in this way.

 Many’s the time I hear the story from poor oul’ Pether the Bodagh.
 Those were wonderful stories for a child’s imagination.
-The Stone Trough was - and still is needless to say - exactly halfway between my native village of Innishkeen and Dundalk.
-It was an important landmark in the not-so-long-ago days of the horse-drawn vehicle.
+The Stone Trough was - and still is, needless to say - exactly halfway between my native village of Innishkeen and Dundalk.
+It was an essential landmark in the not-so-long-ago days of the horse-drawn vehicle.
 Going to Dundalk in a cart was a big adventure.
-The world was an enormous place; it took a good-stepping horse two hours and a half to make the journey.
-We had three ways of going to Dundalk and there was a dispute as to which was the shortest.
+The world was an enormous place; it took a good-stepping horse two and a half hours to make the journey.
+We had three ways to get to Dundalk, and there was a dispute over which was the shortest.

 The road to Dundalk.